snavely/bundler_sfm/README.md

    'matches.init.txt'.
 4. Run 'bundler' with a suitable options file.

-Again, running the RunBundler.sh script is the easiest way to perform these steps.
-To simplify steps 1-3, a number of utility scripts and programs are included with this distribution (and invoked from the RunBundler.sh script).
+Again, running the bundler.py script is the easiest way to perform these steps.
+Steps 1-3 can also be invoked individually from functions contained in the bundler.py script.

 Bundler itself is typically invoked as follows:

  > bundler list.txt --options_file options.txt

-The first argument is the list of images to be reconstructed (created with the 'extract_focal.pl' utility).
-Next, an options file containing settings to be used for the current run is given.
+The first argument is the list of images to be reconstructed.
-RunBundler.sh creates an options file that will work in many situations.
+Next, an options file containing settings to be used for the current run is given.  bundler.py creates an options file that will work in many situations.
 Common options are described later in this document.
+To generate only the list of images, run:

+ > bundler.py --extract-focal

 Output format